What To Do If You Are Involved In a Hit and Run AccidentPosted on: September 19, 2020

 Additionally, the insurer may want to take a recorded statement of you, especially if they are skeptical of your story.
 This is where an attorney can make all the difference.

 Some insurance representatives can be tricky with the wording of their questions.
 Their goal is to cause confusion so that you say “the wrong thing” without knowing it.
+Yet how you deal with your insurance company after an accident has a lot to do with how well your claim will go.
 Meeting with an attorney and having them be present during the statement is the best way to prepare you for their questions and keep your rights protected.

 It’s even more important to have an attorney on your side if there was a truck or large commercial vehicle involved in the hit and run accident.
 Accidents like these have complicated laws and regulations, and an experienced truck accident attorney will help you make sure you get the help you are entitled to.